MarcinKilarski/Website-Audit/seo.md

 1. A panel of monitored devices, currently the largest in the industry;
 2. Local internet service providers (ISPs) located in many different countries;
 3. SimilarWeb web crawlers that scan every public website to create a highly accurate map of the digital world;
-4. Hundreds of thousands of direct measurement sources from websites and apps that are connected to SimilarWeb directly.’
+4. Hundreds of thousands of direct measurement sources from websites and apps that are connected to SimilarWeb directly.'